niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

     rendered_content = {}

 Now, let's define the content of our input file.
-This content is stored in the ``render_vars`` dictionary, where each key corresponds to one of our Jinja variables.
-This dictionary is the key part of the rendering function as it makes a direct link between the Jinja templates and the various information needed to fill it.
+This content is stored in the ``input_render_vars`` dictionary, where each key corresponds to one of our Jinja variables.
+This dictionary is the key part of the rendering function as it defines the link between the Jinja template and the various information needed to fill it.

 .. code-block:: python

-      render_vars = {
+      input_render_vars = {
          "method" : config['method'],
          "basis_set" : config['basis_set'],
          "job_type" : config['job_type'],